VRLabs/Follower/README.md

 Place "Follower" at the base of your avatar.

-Remove "Follower Target" outside of "Follower" and place it in your avatar's hierarchy as needed.

-Adjust the position transform of "Follower Target" to your taste.
+Remove "Follower Target" outside of "Follower" and place it anywhere in your avatar's hierarchy.
+Adjust the position transform to your taste.

 Use the [Layer Weight Tool](https://github.com/VRLabs/Layer-Weight-Tool/).
 Open VRLabs from the menu bar.
 Click "Apply Weight Controls".